The Many Deceptions that Surround Alcoholism

 - This is probably one of the most frustrating aspects of loving an alcoholic.
 Despite every advantage, or acts of compassion, or fights, or even threats, no one besides the alcoholic is ever going to control when the alcoholic decides to be “done.”
 I realize that leaves a pretty bad taste in the mouth of many loved ones and family members who try to force or love their alcoholic into sobriety.
 But the fact of the matter is this,

 No real alcoholic will ever stop drinking until they have hit their own personal bottom.
-This is another one of the myths and facts of alcoholism that makes getting someone help seem hopeless sometimes
+This is another one of the myths about alcoholism that makes getting someone help seem hopeless sometimes

 - It is going to be hard to watch your loved one put himself through hellish torture when it would seem that it would be so easy to just stop drinking.
 However, once the alcohol takes over, it separates the person from reality, and there isn’t much that can be done for them, truly, until the person decides for himself.